Green Lake (Seattle): Green Lake Park

+Green Lake is surrounded by a 2.8 mi paved pedestrian pathway.
+Bicycles, scooters, roller skates, and other wheeled vehicles were barred from using the paved pathway during the COVID-19 pandemic due to high pedestrian use and the construction of new protected bicycle lanes on Green Lake Way.
+This restriction, made by the Seattle Parks and Recreation department, is currently classified as a "long-term temporary use restriction".

 The path attracts people seeking exercise and relaxation, and can be crowded.
 There is also an outer non-paved 3.2 mi path along the edge of the park.
 The park is a popular spot for qigong classes, roller hockey, soccer, baseball, golf, the Derek Baker Memorial Boccie Ball Club, and lawn bowls, part of the Woodland Park Lawn Bowling Club, and a monthly midnight bicycle race.

 The bathhouse was built in 1927 next to an outdoor swimming area with concrete steps leading into the water.
 A lifeguard station with a boat was built next to this area in 1930 after several drownings in 1929.
 The bathhouse is now home to the Seattle Public Theater at the Bathhouse, a small venue for plays.

 Across the lake from the bathhouse, in the northeast part of the park, Green Lake's first community center was built in 1929 at a cost of $95,598.
 As it was built on the fill land from the 1911 draining, the community center was built on pilings.
 It contains two conference rooms, a gym with showers and bathrooms, and a stage.
 Toward the lake, another stepped swimming area was built.
 The tennis courts were added in 1945.
 In 1955 a 150,000 gallon (568 cubic meter) swimming pool was added.
 It was named the Evans Pool in honor of two brothers, Ben and Lou Evans, for their long service to athletics at Seattle parks.

+On the east side of the park there is a basketball court, where local National Basketball Association players would occasionally appear for pick-up games in the 1990s.

 The children's wading pool was a Works Progress Administration project, as was the drainage ditch and the arched stone bridge providing a path over the ditch.
 The wading pool is staffed in the summer by the Seattle Parks department, and operates daily from June 23–September 3, from 11 a.m.–8 p.m.